-A federal registration creates national constructive use effective upon the application's filing date against anyone who was not using the mark when the application was filed.
+12 A federal registration creates national constructive use effective upon the application's filing date against anyone who was not using the mark when the application was filed.
 An innocent junior user has exclusive rights in its trade area against a registrant whose application was filed after the junior user began use.
-15 U.S.C. §1057(c); Peachess Entertainment Corp. v.
+15 U.S.C. §1057(c); Peaches Entertainment Corp. v.
 Entertainment Repertoire Assets, Inc., 62 F.3d 690 (5th Cir.
 1995); Bright Beginnings v.
 Care Comm., Inc., 30 U.S.P.Q.
 1712 (C.D.
 Cal., 1994) (When junior user's good faith is measured).
 A senior user can cancel a junior user's registration within five years of the registration issuing.
 Otherwise, the senior user is restricted to his trade area when the registrant's registration issued.
 Boi Na Braza, LLC v.
-Terra Sul Corp., 110 U.S.P.Q.2d 1186 (T.T.A.B.
-2014).
+Terra Sul Corp., 110 U.S.P.Q.
+2d 1186 (TTAB 2014).
 An innocent junior user's federal registration can preempt a senior user's state registration.
 Burger King of Florida, Inc. v.
 Hoots, 403 F.2d 904 (7th Cir.
 1963); Davidoff Extension S.A. v.
-Davidoff Comerico E. Industria, 747 F. Supp.
+Davidoff Comerico E. Industria, 747 F.Supp.
 122 (P.R.
 1990).

-International trademark protection is enormously complicated.
+13 International trademark protection is enormously complicated.
 Trademark rights are strictly country specific.
-A pirate who sees your trademark used in country A may keep you from using the mark in country B by registering it in country B. Person's Co., Ltd. v.
+A pirate who sees your trademark used in country A may keep you from using the mark in country B by registering the mark in country B before you do.
+Person's Co., Ltd. v.
 Christman, 900 F.2d 1565 (Fed.
 Cir.
 1990).
-Many civil law countries give all trademark rights to the first registrant; who was first to use the mark in the country is irrelevant.
-Your own proposed or actual foreign licensee can sometimes obtain ownership of your trademark in its country by filing a trademark application there before you.
+Further, many civil law countries give all trademark rights to the first registrant; who was first to use the mark in the country is irrelevant.
+Your own proposed or actual foreign licensee can sometimes obtain ownership of your trademark in its country by filing a trademark application there before you do.
 The result may be different if the trademark is already family in the country or if you can prove - in that country - that the junior party adopted the mark in bad faith.
 It is best to obtain a trademark registration in the important countries before the unknowable "too late" date.

 The Madrid Protocol (the "Protocol," http://ipdl.wipo.int) permits a single Protocol application to designate up to 58 Protocol countries in a single application.
 However, the Protocol merely gives each individual country application a common priority date and consolidates transfers and renewals.
 Local law applies otherwise.
 Many countries which do not participate in the Protocol are members of the Paris Convention.
 If maximum scope of protection is more important than cost, national applications should be considered because Protocol applications are limited to the host country's description of the mark's claimed goods and services and USA law limits this to the specific ones actually being sold.
-In contrast, many foreign countries allow a single good or service to support trademark protection for an entire broad category.
+In contrast, most foreign countries allow sale of a single good or service to support trademark protection for an entire broad category.
 Thus, typically, foreign trademark protection with broader scope can be obtained if the Protocol is not used.
 For Europe, a Community Trademark registration (CTM) (one registration for all Europe) is often best.
-Use of a mark in any European country may be sufficient to maintain the CTM registration for all CTM countries.
+Further, use of a mark in any European country is sufficient to maintain the CTM registration for all CTM countries, while maintenance of each national Protocol registration requires use in each country.
 Obtaining a foreign registration is not the end of the game.
-Many countries have in-country use requirements and all require renewals.
+Many countries have incountry use requirements and all require that registrations be renewed (calculated in lunar years in some countries).